MalachiHibbins/IMU/LabBook/_build/html/_sources/1AverageFilters.md

 # Average filters

-The estimated state (in this case the mean state) is evaluated as:
+The estimated state (the mean om this example) is evaluated as:

 ```{math}
 :label: eq-average